 Acquired intangible assets are the result of purchased customer contracts.
 These assets are valued at actual purchase price.
 The intangible assets are amortized over 10.1 years, which is the average historical duration for client relationships in the scholarship management business line.
-Amortization expense will be \$203,558 and \$144,305 in 2022 and 2023, respectively.
+The remaining amortization expense will be \$144,307 in 2023.